 The 3 Most Obese Nations in Europe

-Obesity is a major health concern in Turkey, as it ranks as the fattest nation in Europe, with an obesity rate of 32.1%.
+Obesity is a major health concern in Turkey, as it ranks as the fattest nation in Europe, with an obesity rate of 32.1% and ranks 17th in the world.
 In 1980, the country’s obesity rate was only 10.4%, but increased to 16.3% within a period of 10 years, and then reached 28.2% in 2010.
 Obesity affects women than men in Turkey, but both adult and childhood obesity are on the rise within the country.

 Research suggests that lifestyle changes influenced by the Western world are responsible for Turkey's rising obesity rate.
 For example, Turkish youth are hooked on reality television and the internet, and are now less active.
 Additionally, Western fast-food chains have also caused a shift from healthy, traditional diets to fast-food diets in Turkey.
 Rapid urbanization and increased standards of living have also contributed to a more sedentary lifestyle.